 The Eiffel Tower is 324 metres high, and consists of three levels that are open to the public: the first level, second level, and the summit.
 The first and second levels are accessible via stairs or elevators from the ground level.
 The summit level is only accessible via elevators from the second level.

-Wait can be as long as two hours
+The wait can be as long as 2 hours

 The line to buy tickets to enter the tower are incredibly long - in peak season, your wait can be as long as two hours.
 And once you’re on the second floor, the line to get to the summit is also quite long, with waiting times going up to 90 minutes.
 Thus, it’s important to save as much time as you can, which can be done by getting a eiffel tower skip-the-line tickets, which will let you skip the line to purchase tickets.